library(ggplot2)

 ggplot(mpg, aes(x=displ, y=hwy)) + geom_point()

-In an OMSBA Probability and Statistics course, we teach R because it is a powerful, flexible tool widely used in business analytics for data analysis and visualization.
+In an Business Statistics course, we teach R because it is a powerful, flexible tool widely used in business analytics for data analysis and visualization.
 R allows students to apply theoretical concepts to real-world datasets, enhancing their understanding through hands-on practice.
 Its rich ecosystem of packages, like ggplot2 for visualization and dplyr for data manipulation, makes it ideal for tackling the types of problems analysts face in the field.
 Additionally, R promotes reproducibility and collaboration through features like R Markdown and RStudio Projects, which align with industry standards.
 By learning R, students not only gain valuable technical skills but also build a strong foundation for advanced analytics and decision-making in their careers.

 Easily installed, state-of-the-art, and it is free and open source and supported by a well-established R Community.